tinyopsec/nwm/README.md

 <details>
 <summary>Thanks / Resources used</summary>

-Thanks to friends for their help, and I also thank these resources: shields.io capsule-render from vercel (Very beautiful) and demolab.com
+Thanks to my friends for their help, and I also thank these resources: shields.io capsule-render from vercel (Very beautiful) and demolab.com